abrasive/shairport/README.md

 ------
 Shairport 2.0 is working on Raspberry Pi and Linksys NSLU2, both using OpenWrt.
 It works on an Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs.

 Shairport 2.0 DOES NOT WORK WITH RASPIAN.
 It runs, but it's very glitchy.
-This seems to be a known problem with Raspian.
+This seems to be due to a known problem with Raspian.
 On the other hand, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.

 Shairport 2.0 runs on Ubuntu inside VMWare Fusion on a Mac, but syncronisation is off when using the built-in emulated soundcard.